awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 In addition, Client VPN uses longest prefix matching when evaluating authorization rules\.

 **Solution**
-Ensure that you create authorization rules that explicitly grant Active Directory groups access to specific network CIDRs\.
+Verify that you create authorization rules that explicitly grant Active Directory groups access to specific network CIDRs\.
 If you add an authorization rule for `0.0.0.0/0`, keep in mind that it will be evaluated last, and that previous authorization rules may limit the networks to which it grants access\.

 ## Clients Can't Access a Peered VPC, Amazon S3, or the Internet<a name="no-internat-access"></a>